AdhamOudeif/AverageRainfallCalculator/README.md

 # AverageRainfallCalculator
-The program reads in current and previous rainfall for each month of the year.
-It then produces a graph that shows the average rainfall per year.
+Using Object Oriented Programming, this program uses Arrays and IO streams to produce a graph of the average rainfall in a year.
 # What I learned
 * Object Oriented Programming
 * Arrays in Functions